-Principle 9: Where a student has failed a module or where the module has been condoned or automatic compensation has been applied (35-39% on a module at level 3 to 6 and 45-49% on a module at level 7 respectively), and the student takes a resit opportunity, the uncapped resit mark will normally be used for progression purposes but the capped resit mark will be used for transfer and award classification.
+Principle 9: Where a student has failed a module or where the module has been condoned or automatic compensation has been applied (35-39% on a module at level 3 to 6 and 45-49% on a module at level 7 respectively), and the student takes a resit opportunity, the capped resit mark will normally be used for progression, transfer and award classification purposes.
 The mark achieved at the resit will stand, where it has been taken, even where it is lower than at the original attempt.
 Where the resit has not been taken, the original mark will stand.